lxy878/Cooking_Recipe_CLI/note.md

   author

 action:
+  display a list of authors
-  display a list of recipes with author display a list of recipes by seaching a specific author detail of a recipe
+  display a list of recipes with author display a list of recipes by seaching a specific author detail of a recipe display a list of recipes by seaching a types of meals? reset type options?